Thailand Traffic, Roads & Highways:

 ASPHALT ROADS

-In general the roads are good, and generally up country, away from the big towns they are almost deserted.
+The roads are generally good, and up country, away from the big towns, they are almost deserted.

 With the road surface, watch out for changes in the road colour, which might indicate a more slippery surface.
 Warning signs are seldom posted for sand, oil, or loose stones on the road (and you can’t sue anyone for negligence here.)

-Hot Season – hard riders should beware of asphalt with a very smooth, shiny black appearance, as this can be quite slippery.
-Not easy to pick out, it is often present where heavy cornering has occurred and the road metal has separated from asphalt with a build up of tyre rubber leaving a slippery surface.
+Hot Season – demanding riders should beware of asphalt with a very smooth, shiny black appearance, which can be quite slippery.
+It is not easy to pick out; it is often present where heavy cornering has occurred, and the road metal has separated from asphalt with a build-up of tyre rubber, leaving a slippery surface.
 Motorcyclists cornering hard on this surface should be careful not to get into a slide.
-Also in the heat slow heavy vehicles often leave oil slicks on the steeper inclines, so watch out for these too.
+Also, slow, heavy vehicles often leave oil slicks on the steeper inclines in the heat, so watch out for these, too.

 Steep mountain roads – watch out for large rocks left on the road by the drivers of large vehicles.
-These are often used for putting under the wheels when stopped on the steep slope.
-I’ve had good personal experience of this, and it was both costly and painful.
+These are often used for putting under the wheels when stopped on a steep slope.
+I’ve had good personal experience of this, which was costly and painful.
 The lesson learned – don’t follow too closely behind the vehicle in front of you, or you won’t see the hazard on the road ahead!

-After Wet Season – some of the asphalt roads are potholed, but they are usually repaired within a few weeks / month.
+After the Wet Season, some asphalt roads are potholed but usually repaired within a few weeks/month.

 Check out the Top Ten Roads in North Thailand.